2.2. Opening Files

 2.2.1. joedb::Open_Mode

-You can change the way the file is opened by passing an extra parameter to the
+You can change the way the file is opened by passing an extra parameter to the constructor of tutorial::File_Database.
+Available modes are:

 enum class Open_Mode